When was Mosaic Jewish Primary School founded?

-The Mosaic Jewish Primary School will be included in the Local Authority’s process for allocating pupils to schools.
-To apply please follow the links on our admissions page.
+Mosaic Jewish Primary School is included in Wandsworth Local Authority’s Admissions process for allocating pupils to schools.
+For faith applications, please request an application form directly from the Admissions team at firstname.lastname@example.org.
+To apply please follow the links on our admissions page by clicking here.

 How can I express my interest in applying for a place at the Mosaic Jewish Primary School?